| 1 | Scrub python |

 A South African snake measuring 75cm, which has an extremely mild venom.
 Eastern tiger snakes (Telescopus semiannulatus) are common in savannah areas with plenty of tree clumps, where they often hide beneath peeling bark strips on trees.
 They love to stash themselves away in safety, and with prowling hyenas and darting cobras nearby, who can blame them.

 Roads are the most common place for a layman to find this species.
 If you’re deliberately searching for an eastern tiger snake, then driving down roads near savannahs would be the best option.
-While small, they stand out easily against the tarmac, with their beige-orange scales.
-Eastern tiger snakes almost resemble a children’s toy, and their bulging eyes are another ID sign.
+While small, this snake stands out easily against the tarmac, with its beige-orange scales.
+Its bulging eyes are another ID sign.

 Eastern tiger snakes act aggressive when confronted, gaping their mouths widely and making stabbing lunges.
 The one caveat is that their venom is barely researched, although it’s assumed to be very mild.
 This is one of hundreds of African snakes with vast gaps in the research.